 Porcelain tiled flooring has acquired an easy-care reputation which is entirely justified.
 Other flooring can sometimes seem to forever demand attention – wood flooring can pick up marks and dents, laminate surfaces can be prone to warping in damp environments, and marble tiles will need to be well sealed to preserve their look.
 But porcelain tiles will cheerfully weather the usual spills and stains children and pets can produce with little more than some light attention from a brush, sponge or mop.

 The same tile finish may not suit every context, and though some decorative interiors requiring a luxury floor may look great with polished tiles, for other areas such as a bathroom, a tile with a matte finish may be a far more practical option.
 And, as a further consideration, patios and some high-traffic areas may need a textured finish to provide a measure of non-slip protection.

-Where the intended ambience is more elegant and sophisticated, something like an Arabescato marble effect tile will replicate the visual appeal of Carrara marble, while stone-inspired tiles such as a timeless Jerusalem Limestone, or perhaps some wood effect porcelain floor tiles, will introduce the warm, calming influence of natural materials.
+Where the intended ambience is more elegant and sophisticated, something like a marble tile will replicate the visual appeal of Carrara marble, while stone tiles such as a timeless Jerusalem Limestone, or perhaps some wood effect porcelain floor tiles, will introduce the warm, calming influence of natural materials.

 Some practical issues

 All Indigenous porcelain tiles have a sharp, straight edge, which requires just a small grout joint and helps to achieve a more contemporary style.
 And here, choosing grout in a contrasting shade will highlight the joints and give prominence to the layout pattern itself.
 Conversely, using grout in a colour which matches the tiles will help create the desired seamless look for wall-and-floor tile designs and interior floors where a tile scheme cascades from room to room.